Ancient Greek astronomy: Constellations

 Eudoxus is typically thought to have standardized the names of the constellations.
 The earliest extant description of the constellations, the Phaenomena of Aratus (270 BC), is the primary source for his work on this subject.
 The seventh and eighth books of the Almagest would constitute a star catalogue of the names, positions, and magnitudes of over a thousand stars that Ptolemy placed into the traditional classification of 48 constellations.
 The most important of these were the twelve constellations that defined the zodiac.

 Sizes of astral bodies

 Aristarchus also wrote a book On the Sizes and Distances of the Sun and Moon, which is his only work to have survived.
-In this work, he calculated the sizes of the Sun and Moon, as well as their distances from the Earth in Earth radii.
+In this work, he calculated the sizes of the Sun and Moon, as well as their distances from the Earth in terms of Earth radii.
 Shortly afterwards, Eratosthenes calculated the size of the Earth, providing a value for the Earth radii with 252,000 stades, which may be equivalent to 39,690 kilometers, rather close to the true figure of 40,120 kilometers.
 Hipparchus wrote another book On the Sizes and Distances of the Sun and Moon, which has not survived.
 Both Aristarchus and Hipparchus drastically underestimated the distance of the Sun from the Earth.